University of Technology Sydney

 Description

-This subject covers the skills, practice areas and values required to be admitted to practise law as prescribed by the ‘competency standards’ set out in the Second Schedule to the Legal Profession Uniform Admission Rules 2015.
-The subject assumes an understanding of disciplinary knowledge taught in core law subjects in a relevant degree.
-Students learn and practise the application of this knowledge through the development of skills and reflection in preparation for professional practice as an entry-level lawyer.
-It is complemented by the other three Practical Legal Training (PLT) subjects – Transactional Practice, Litigation and Estate Practice and Practical Experience.
+This subject covers the skills, practice areas and values students require to be admitted to practise law as prescribed by the ‘competency standards’ set out in the Legal Profession Uniform Admission Rules 2015.
+This subject is part of the Practical Legal Training (PLT) program.

 Subject learning objectives (SLOs)